espaspw/Resource-Guide/resources.md

 - [Heisig’s Remembering the Hanzi Series](https://en.wikipedia.org/wiki/Remembering_the_Kanji_and_Remembering_the_Hanzi) - Controversial book series that espouses a mnemonics method for learning characters.
 [Your mileage may vary](http://www.saporedicina.com/english/chinese-characters-remember-the-hanzi/).

 # Word Dictionaries (詞典)
-- <strong>Pleco</strong> - A dictionary aggregator, you get a \[ZH↔EN\] dictionary (unsure if CEDICT or tailor-made one) for free, but then you can purchase 现代汉语词典, Words.hk, 现代汉语规范词典 etc. You may wish to look at the following [user-land dictionaries](https://github.com/alexhk90/Pleco-User-Dictionaries) assembled by alexhk09
+- <strong>Pleco</strong> - A dictionary aggregator, you get a \[ZH↔EN\] dictionary (unsure if CEDICT or tailor-made one) for free, but then you can purchase 现代汉语词典, 现代汉语规范词典 etc. You may wish to look at the following [user-land dictionaries](https://github.com/alexhk90/Pleco-User-Dictionaries) assembled by alexhk09
 - [Youdao (有道)](http://dict.youdao.com/w/) by Netease (网易) very solid Mandarin to English translations.
 - [Line](http://www.linedict.com/) (formerly Nciku) \[EN→ZH\]\[EN←ZH\]\[EN↔Thai\]\[Online\] Most examples, flexible handwriting detection, and has the features.
 A tad bulky/slow.
 Examples are online
 - \[[Firefox](https://addons.mozilla.org/en-US/firefox/addon/zhongwen-chinese-english/)\]\[[Chrome](https://chrome.google.com/webstore/detail/zhongwen-chinese-english/kkmlkkjojmombglmlpbpapmhcaljjkde/)\] <b>Zhong Wen</b> - Mandarin pop-up dictionaries available for both browsers.
 Still recommend CPD or Liuchan pop-up dictionary over this as it has support for both Cantonese and Mandarin.